 As I’m no expert in cooking fish I was really pleased how this turned out.
 The cod was lovely and thick, nice and firm, but fell apart with the slightest nudge from a fork.
 The flakes that it fell into were huge and you could see the texture of the flesh really clearly.
 The simple butter and parsley sauce worked a treat as it didn’t distract from the flavour of the cod itself.
 If you would like to try it for yourself it’s only available between January and April each year and you can get it from Harrods, Booths or ask your local fishmonger.

 Thank you to Bray Leino for the Skrei samples.
-All opinions expressed are my own.
+All opinions and words expressed are my own.